pcrov/JsonReader/readme.md

     const END_OBJECT = 8;

     /**
-     * Close the JsonReader input.
+     * Close the parser.
+     *
+     * If a file handle was passed to JsonReader::open() it will not
+     * be closed by calling this method.
+That is left to the caller.
      *
      * @return void
      */